LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 farm game
 - earn enough to buy a key?
 - survive a certain number of rounds?
+- have shelves/farm be in the 3d world so you can take items out of the game and move them to a different instance of it in a different room.

 stackie
 - write a program to match a pattern on the door?
+- have a big one with a small patch taken out and you have to match the patch (so like downscaled from the big one)

 mandelbrot
 - maybe just you can only walk on black so have to zoom in to fill the floor?
 - have one where you can't zoom so you have to stand on the platform while it moves
 - zoom so the whole thing matches the colour of a background wall and then you can walk through it
+- the screen is one of the grid squares of chess and controls all of them and the one that needs to match to walk on a path is a different one

 terminal:
 - an editor with a program that affects the world in some way.